North American Hockey League (1973–1977): League dissolves

-In September 1977 the league folded.
-It had been struggling financially.
-The league by then consisted of five teams, after the Syracuse team folded in 1976 after winning the league championship.
-The league had discussed continuing with five teams, but the Utica team was in dire straits would have to have been carried by the other four teams.
-Each would have had to post $50,000 to keep the league alive.
-The Binghamton and Philadelphia teams declined.
-Due to the closing of the league, all the players were released outright from their contracts.
+The league consisted of five teams when it folded in September 1977 amid financial struggles, releasing all players from their contracts.
+The Syracuse Blazers folded after winning what would be the last league championship.
+The league discussed continuing with five teams, but the Mohawk Valley Comets needed financial support from the other teams to continue.
+The other teams would have had to post $50,000 to keep the league alive, but the Broome Dusters and Philadelphia Blazers declined.

+The Firebirds joined the American Hockey League (AHL) as an expansion team, and the Dusters' owners purchased the Providence Reds and relocated them as the Binghamton Dusters.

 Legacy in film

 The league served as the inspiration for the film Slap Shot.
 Ned Dowd, who played for the Johnstown Jets, was the brother of the film's screenwriter, Nancy Dowd.
 Ned played for Johnstown during a season where the team was for sale, when his sister came to live in Johnstown and was inspired to write the screenplay.
 The film contains references to "Syracuse" and "Broome County", which were teams in the NAHL.
 Some of the incidents depicted actually occurred in actual NAHL games.